-The complete trail stretches all the way from Kent Ridge Park (the ‘official’ starting point) to Harbourfront, but you can totally switcheroo and do it in reverse.
+The complete Southern Ridges trail stretches all the way from Kent Ridge Park (the ‘official’ starting point) to Harbourfront, but you can totally switcheroo and do it in reverse.
 (It also branches out to Labrador Nature Reserve if you want to kick things off or end your walk there.)
 From start to finish, it took us around three hours.
 However, the great thing is you can pick your own starting point for a shorter adventure.
 Along the way, the trail is well serviced by car, bus and MRT: check Singapore’s National Park website for a super-handy Southern Ridges guide to plan your route.

-We walked the Southern Ridges from Kent Ridge Park all the way to Harbourfront so we could bring you all the tips and tricks – like starting at HortPark if you’re looking for a stroller-friendly hike.
+We hiked the Southern Ridges from Kent Ridge Park all the way to Harbourfront so we could bring you all the tips and tricks – like starting at HortPark if you’re looking for a stroller-friendly hike.
 (Also: we took in Labrador Nature Reserve on a separate occasion.)
 Here are our walking notes…

 Kent Ridge Park